Ibeji statuettes, incarnation of the missing child in African Yoruba art.

 Large, almond-shaped eyes, deep scarification marks on the face, and braids sprouting from a high crest, generally illustrate the aesthetic traditions of African Yoruba art.
 Solidly set on a flat support, this male effigy, represented naked, has a shiny brown patina with

 In the language of the Yoruba people, ibeji means twin: ibi for born and eji for two.
 They represent the figure of a deceased twin.

 These African statuettes named ibeji are then treated as the missing child would have been.
-It is the mother who must take care of them; she can wash and feed them regularly.
+It is the mother who must care for them; she may wash and feed them regularly.
 If she dies, the remaining twin takes over.

-Considered as much more than a physical representation of a loved one, the ibedji influences the life of the family, which is why the latter continues to address prayers to it and to devote worship and libations to it.
+Considered as much more than a physical representation of a loved one, the ibedji influences the life of the family, which is why the latter continues to address prayers to him and to dedicate cults and libations to him.

-There are dozens of different stylistic currents for these famous pieces.
-A careful comparative study has been carried out by Fausto Polo and Jean David in the book Catalogue of the Ibeji
+There are in fact dozens of different stylistic trends for these famous pieces.
+A careful comparative study was made by Fausto Polo and Jean David in the book Catalogue of the Ibeji